 In 1931, German engineers Ernst Ruska and Max Knoll developed the transmission electron microscope, capable of four-hundred-power magnification.

-Ruska realized that electron wavelengths are far shorter than light wavelengths and understood that, if he was able to discover a technique to apply this knowledge, he could grow a far more superior microscope.
+Ruska realized that electron wavelengths are far shorter than light wavelengths and understood that, if he was able to discover a technique to apply this knowledge, he could develop a far more superior microscope.

 Both Knoll’s and Ruska worked together to develop the first-ever electromagnetic lens, which worked by focusing a beam of electrons instead of a traditional illuminator to generate a magnified image.